 The Oxford Companion to the body (Harvard Login), ed. by Colin Blakemore and Sheila Jennett et al. Oxford; NY: Oxford University Press, 2001, 753 p.

 The Oxford handbook of the history of eugenics (Harvard Login; print versions also in HOLLIS), ed. by Alison Bashford, Philippa Levine.
 NY: Oxford University Press, 2010, 586 p.), ed. by Sarah Toulalan and Kate Fisher.
 Abingdon, Oxon; NY: Routledge, 2013, 579 p.

 Cambridge historical dictionary of disease (Harvard Login), ed. by Kenneth F. Kiple.
 Cambridge ; New York : Cambridge University Press, 2003, 412 p.

 Cambridge world history of human disease (Harvard Login) ed. by Kenneth F. Kiple et al. Cambridge ; NY: Cambridge University Press, 1993, 1176 p.

 Companion encyclopedia of the history of medicine (Harvard Login), ed. by W.F.
 Bynum and Roy Porter.
 London; NY: Routledge, 1993.
 2 v.
 HOLLIS record

-- A useful collection of essays.
+- This is a useful collection of essays on the History of Science.
 Table of contents of both volumes in Google Books.